 “All of that heat inside made me sweat like crazy!
 Just use the rest of your pouch water and my sweat!
 It’s not like I can reabsorb it and that way you don’t have to dehydrate yourself!
-Hehehe!”
-Syferr said with an optimistic look on his face.
+Heheheh!”
+Syferr said with a wide-open smile.

-“Okay here goes!”
+“Okay, here goes!”
 Seren moved her hands around her pouch again and guided the remaining water out.
 The water moved towards Syferr’s skin and clothing.
 It merged together and made his clothes even more soaked than they already were.
-Seconds later, water started forming from his clothes and left them all together.
+Seconds later, water started emerging from his clothes and left them all together.
 Syferr’s body and clothes were completely dry!
 The water formed a bubble in mid air.
 Seren looked towards the bubble and then towards the door way.
 She then thrust her right palm face up towards the clay.
-Immediately the water jumped towards the center of the clay sealing the entrance.
+Right as she did the water jumped towards the center of the clay that was sealing the entrance.
 The clay absorbed the water.

 “Wow!
 That is amazing!
 It just went in so effortlessly!”
-Zero said again in awe of her Water Bending skills.
+Zero awed at her Water Bending Technique.

 “Hehe, thanks guys!
 But I’m not finished yet!”
 Seren said as she moved her hands around in front of her. *Crack* A little pebble had chipped from the clay seal and fallen to the ground.
-Seren then pulled her right palm back in towards her body this time clenching her fist.
-Once again, the water immediately jumped out of the center of the clay but this time it formed a much bigger bubble.
+Seren then pulled her right palm back in towards her body this time clenching it into a fist.
+Once again, the water immediately jumped out of the center of the clay but this time, it formed a much bigger bubble.

-“Oh wooowww!
+“Oh wowww!
 That much water was in there?”
-Syferr said in amazement.
+Syferr gasped.

 “Uh huh!”
-Seren responded with a smile on her face.
+Seren nodded with a smile.
 She then waved her arms around the air and guided the water into her pouch.
 “And it’s almost full again!
 Hehe!” she giggled.

 “Alright … so what did you do, exactly?”
-Zero questioned.
+Zero inquired.

 “Well, why not let Syferr answer that?" she smiled and winked at Zero.

 “What do you mean, Z?”
-Syferr looked totally confused.
-He looked towards Seren for reassurance.
+Syferr gave him a blank stare.
+He then looked towards Seren and shrugged.

-“I can’t tell if you’re serious or—” Zero was interrupted by Syferr charging towards the clay sealed door way screaming.
+“I can’t tell if you’re serious or—” Zero was interrupted.

 “Actually, yes.
 Zero, did you not read the lesson plan for this morning?”
 Han questioned.
 “Mother Gaia did give it to you right?”